32blogby Studio Mitsu

 EU Cyber Resilience Act (CRA)

-Entered into force in December 2024.
-Full requirements apply from December 11, 2027.
+The CRA (Regulation EU 2024/2847) entered into force on December 10, 2024.
+Full requirements apply from December 11, 2027 (vulnerability reporting obligations start September 11, 2026).
 It covers every business that manufactures, sells, or imports products with digital elements into the EU market.
 Japanese companies exporting to the EU are included.

 Specific SBOM requirements: